This cartridge plays Badminton without on-screen scoring. There is no horizontal

-is the hozitonal location of the players: they are very close to each other.
+Tennis is the fixed hozitonal location of the players,

-The ball speed increments as far as the players catch the ball (the system
+The ball speed increases as far as the players catch the ball (the system

 produces a beep when the ball bounces on a player).
 The player who lost the

-ball can serve a new game using the push-button on his controller.
+ball can serve a new game using the push-button of his controller.

 Interesting detail: the serve buttons also reset the ball speed circuit,